dlebansais/Method.Contracts.Analyzers/README.md

 + `VerifierSuffix`: specifies which suffix a method should have to support contract attributes.
 The default value is `Verified` (see `TryParseFooVerified` above in sample code).
 + `TabLength`: the number of whitespace for a tab in generated code.
 The default value is 4.
 + `ReturnIdentifier`: the name of the identifier that can be used in `Ensure` expressions to indicate the value returned by the method.
 The default is `Result`.
++ `ValueIdentifier`: the name of the identifier that can be used in `Require` expressions to indicate the non-null input to the property.
+The default is `Value`.
 + `DisabledWarnings`: a comma-separated list of warnings to disable in the generated code with `#pragma warning disable`.

 To change a setting, modify the `.csproj` file of your project as follow (*Demo* is just an example):